kirubasankar2006/Invensis/README.md

   - Check the python installation using the command: python --version
   - Installing PIP.
     PIP should be availabe by default.
-Check the pip availability using the command: pip --version If not then:
+Check the pip availability using the command: pip --version If not available then:
-            a)download it using ---> curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+            a)download it using (using command prompt) ---> curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
             b)Run it using ----> py get-pip.py
   - Download git

-All the below commands can be executed from git bash.
-Project set up:
+All the below commands can be executed from git bash or command promot Project set up:
   - create a folder Invensis_dir
   - Git bash to the project